Soaham-47/YoutubeELT-/README.md

 '''Bash
 docker-compose up -d
-Access the Airflow UI at http://localhost:8080(after waiting for 60 sec for the containers to run)
+Access the Airflow UI at http://localhost:8080 (after waiting for 60 sec for the containers to run)

 ## Monitoring & Reliability
 Timezone Awareness: Configured for Asia/Kolkata to align with Indian business cycles.